maovidal/buildroot_pi_swupdate/README.md

 There are variants of images to try `autoboot` and `tryboot` with no `SWUpdate` on them.

-# Quick setup of the developing environment
+# Quick setup of the development environment

 Besides using this repo in your existing [Buildroot][buildroot] installation using the [external mechanism][br2_external], there is also the option to use this [docker-buildroot repo][docker_buildroot] that provides a fast and convenient way to start working right away and keep multiple and independent instances for different targets at the same time.

 Those are the instructions for the later case, as the ones to use your existing Buildroot installation are contained in Buildroot's documentation:

-1. Get the docker container for `Buildroot`:
+## 1. Get the docker container for `Buildroot`:

 ``` shell
 # Get a clone of [docker-buildroot][docker_buildroot], if not already present in your system: